serpapi/google-search-results-golang/README.md

  - searches on Google using the client: q = "coffee"
  - parses the messy HTML responses
  - return a standardizes JSON response
- - Format the request to Serp API server
+ - Format the request
- - Execute GET http request
+ - Execute GET http request against Serp API service
- - Parse JSON into Ruby Hash using JSON standard library provided by Ruby Et voila..
+ - Parse JSON response into a deep hash
+Et voila..

 Alternatively, you can search: